<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 Love what you're reading?
 Get the latest email strategy and tips & stay in touch.

-Today GMass becomes one of the first email marketing service providers, and one of the first SaaS companies in existence to accept Bitcoin.
-There are several reasons we decide to accept Bitcoin, in addition to credit cards and PayPal, as a payment method:
+In 2017, GMass became one of the first email marketing service providers, and one of the first SaaS companies in existence to accept Bitcoin.
+There are several reasons we decided to accept Bitcoin, in addition to credit cards and PayPal, as a payment method:

 • We believe in the concept behind Bitcoin and want to support the Bitcoin movement.